Welcome to today's edition of the Rush 24-7 podcast.

 You do.

-Well, get get the PDF file for Coco.
+Well, get the PDF file for Coco.

-I'm sure there's a lot of other data in here, but I just don't remember this being uh reported at all.
+I'm sure there's a lot of other data in here, but I just don't remember this being reported at all.

-Hubba Hubba doesn't surprise me.
+Hubba, hubba, doesn't surprise me.

 It explains a whole lot of things.